LLNL/axom/src/docs/sphinx/dev_guide/misc_tasks.rst

   cd ..

-After updating the scripts, commit the changes to a branch since the next step of actually running the scrupt will cause many files to change.
+After updating the scripts, commit the changes to a branch since actually running the update script will cause many files to change.

 .. code-block:: bash